Tanya Chutkan

-Tanya Sue Chutkan (born July 5, 1962) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Columbia.
+Tanya Sue Chutkan (born 1962) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Columbia.
 She was appointed in 2014 by President Barack Obama.

 She was the presiding judge over the criminal trial of then-former U.S. president Donald Trump over his alleged attempts to overturn the result of the 2020 presidential election, including the events leading up to the attack on the United States Capitol on January 6, 2021.
 The case never went to trial and was dismissed without prejudice after Trump won the 2024 presidential election.

 Early life and education

-Chutkan was born on July 5, 1962, in Kingston, Jamaica.
+Chutkan was born in 1962 in Kingston, Jamaica.
 Chutkan has a younger brother, Norman, and a younger sister, Robynne, both of whom are physicians.
 She is of Dougla descent.
 Her father Winston Chutkan is an Indo-Jamaican doctor, and her mother Noelle is an Afro-Jamaican who was one of the leading dancers at the National Dance Theatre Company of Jamaica.
 Noelle is the daughter of Frank Hill, one of the members of the People's National Party.
 Through her mother, Chutkan is a cousin of former Liverpool and England footballer John Barnes.

 Chutkan received a Bachelor of Arts degree in 1983 from George Washington University.
 She later attended the University of Pennsylvania Law School, where she was an associate editor of the University of Pennsylvania Law Review.
 She graduated in 1987 with a Juris Doctor.